Walter Zürn: Research in Germany

-Walter Zürn returned to Germany in 1974.
-He worked in the newly founded German Geophysical Society at the Universities of Stuttgart and Karlsruhe.
-In the 1980s, he worked with Gerhard Müller on experiments on Newton's law of universal gravitation.
-In 2004, the first Rebeur-Paschwitz Prize of the German Geophysical Society was awarded to Zürn for his outstanding scientific achievements in the field of geophysics.
+Walter Zürn returned to Germany in 1974 and joined the newly established German Geophysical Society, where he worked at the Universities of Stuttgart and Karlsruhe.
+In the 1980s, he collaborated with Gerhard Müller on groundbreaking experiments testing Newton's law of universal gravitation.
+In recognition of his exceptional contributions to geophysics, Zürn was awarded the inaugural Rebeur-Paschwitz Prize by the German Geophysical Society in 2004.